-We get lots of home loan and personal loan offers when we actually do not require them.
+We often get many home loan and personal loan offers from banks and financial institutions when we actually don’t require them.
 I get a lot of calls with attractive offers and interest rates when there was no requirement and buying home/property was not in my agenda.

 Where can we check our Credit Score and how can we improve credit score?

 Once you convinced your bank that you have enough income and ability to repay loan EMI, the next thing your bank will look at is your Credit score.
 Credit Score is one of the major factor to decide your loan approval and your loan interest rate.

 Currently there are four bureaus in India that prepare credit reports and they are : CIBIL, Crif High Mark, Equifax, and Experian.
 However, I personally experienced that most of the public sector banks rely on CIBIL rating in the home loan approval process.
 CIBIL rating is considered as the most popular credit rating system by many leading banks in India.

 There are many ways you can improve your credit score.
 Here are few easy ways to follow and increase chances to get your home loan approved.

 - Pay off all your loans as soon as possible.
 If you have multiple loan accounts, close all those accounts at one go or at least club all loan accounts to one single loan account.
 This step would really help in improving your credit score.

 - Do you have any credit card dues?
 Pay them off immediately before applying for home loan.
 Also check, all the payments paid towards your credit card bill or personal loan till date are reflected in your bank record.
 If not, resolve that issue with your bank people first.